Komaxor/automation/README.md

 If you have trouble running the code above enter `chmod +x` then try again.

-This is a critical step, as it sets up the virtual environment, installs all dependencies and concludes the Google authentication process via a browser.
+This is an important step, as it sets up the virtual environment, installs all dependencies and concludes the Google authentication process via a browser.
 If the `install.sh` command would not execute properly, you can execute these steps manually via the following commands: